mstksg/bff-mono/README.md

     </bib>

-Query Q1 in XMP Use Case extracts books with titles that are published after 1991. `Example.hs` contains a version of the query in the intended type.
+Query Q1 in XMP Use Case extracts books with titles that are published after 1991. `XMLExamples.hs` contains a version of the query in the intended type.

     *Main> :t q1
     q1 :: PackM L a m => Tree a -> m (Tree a)